Can I Make Principal-Only Payments On My Mortgage?

-Ashley Kilroy3-minute read
+Ashley Kilroy4-minute read

 After purchasing a home, you must begin chipping away at your mortgage loan.
-Depending on the borrower, you may be looking at 30 years of fixed payments.
-This may leave you wondering how you can pay it down faster?
-One option is to make additional principal payments.
+Depending on the term, you may be looking at 30 years of fixed payments, made up of principal and interest.
+This may leave you wondering how you can pay it down faster.
+One option is to make additional principal-only payments.
 Tacking on these extra payments can sometimes help with interest and shorten the mortgage's lifespan, but are they right for you?

-What Is An Additional Principal Payment?
+What Is A Principal-Only Payment?

 You may have to notify your lender that you want to put the extra funds toward your principal and not the interest.

-How Can Making Additional Mortgage Payments Help?
+How Can Making Additional Principal Payments Help?

 Most of the money is dedicated to interest during the first few years.
-Since the interest is based on the principal amount, reducing the latter ahead of schedule on a fixed-rate loan affects your interest.
+Since the interest is based on the principal amount, reducing the latter ahead of schedule on a fixed-rate mortgage affects your interest.

-So, making additional principal payments reduces the amount of money you'll pay interest on – before it can accrue.
+So, making additional principal payments reduces the amount of money you'll pay interest on before it can accrue.

-How To Make An Additional Principal Payment
+How To Make A Principal-Only Mortgage Payment

 One is to make more frequent payments or wait to gather them into one large annual payment.
 Alternatively, you could pay a greater sum on each monthly installment which can help you avoid possible fees.
 Lastly, you can wait until you have an influx of money, such as after receiving a gift or an inheritance.

-Pros And Cons Of Additional Principal Payments
+Pros And Cons Of Additional Principal-Only Payments

 Now that you know the basics, consider the following benefits and drawbacks of making additional principal payments:

-Alternatives To Making Extra Principal Payments
+Alternatives To Making Extra Principal-Only Payments

 There are some alternatives to making additional principal payments.
 Consider the following:

-Biweekly mortgage payments.
 Setting up biweekly mortgage payments can give a borrower an extra full monthly payment per year.
 This will cut down on accumulating interest and can shorten your loan term by years.

 The Bottom Line

-Molly Grace - April 12, 2021
+Molly Grace - July 12, 2023

-Loan Types - 6-minute read
+Servicing - 6-minute read